 All the courses present on our upStart page are available for free and don’t require any monetary investment.
 These courses help you kickstart your learning journey and get acquainted with the fundamentals of such complicated subjects.

-Sign up here to join our free machine learning course today.
+Sign up here to join our free courses on machine learning today.

 If you have any questions or suggestions, please let us know through the comments.
 We’d love to hear from you.